Trinidad motmot: Taxonomy

 The Trinidad motmot is a member of the order Coraciiformes, which includes the kingfishers, rollers, motmots, bee-eaters, and todies, and the genus Momotus, or motmots.
 Before the 21st Century, this species was widely thought to be conspecific with the blue-capped motmot, Lesson's motmot, whooping motmot, Amazonian motmot, and Andean motmot.
 The first nine or ten species of Momotus were recognised in the nineteenth and early twentieth century, although the first comprehensive attempt to determine genus differentiation did not occur until 1923 by Frank Chapman.
 In 1945, James L. Peters classified Chapman's "blue-crowned" group into M. momota in accordance with Carl Eduard Hellmayr's "biogeographic species concept."
 The Trinidad motmot was not suspected to be its own species until the early 2000's, when ornithologists recognised the numerous morphological, altitudinal, and vocal differences between other species.

 Taxonomic revision of the Momotus genus has shown that phenotypical divergence of the Trinidad motmot occurred relatively recently and at a much faster rate than any other species in this group.
 There is, however, a possibility that these birds started differentiating long before rising sea levels severed the land connection to the Paria Peninsula in Venezuela.
+This is the case for Trinidad's other endemic bird, the Trinidad Piping Guan.

 The Trinidad motmot has been totally isolated for at least the last 10–15,000 years, likely facilitating the fixation of unique alleles through genetic drift and natural selection.
 Because overwater dispersion is rarely seen in motmots, further phenotypic differentiation in the foreseeable future is very likely, especially with sea levels predicted to continue rising.